urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 ```

 # Visualization and Output
-Graphite supports the generation of graphs in [gfa].
+Graphite supports the generation of graphs in [GFA].
 This is important for interoperability with other tools such as [bandage] and
 [vg].
 To quote from [Untangling graphical pangenomics], *The important thing is
 that we learn to read and write the same (text) data.*